Autonomous Intelligence

 Simple definition

-How much you get back compared to what you spent—usually expressed as a percentage (e.g. 300% means you got 3x your money back).
+How much value you gain compared to what you spend, usually expressed as a percentage.

 Real-life analogy